Patagonian Channels

 Let’s sail together and participate in our mapping project in indigenous languages, from the Strait of Magellan to Cape Horn, via the Beagle Channel.

-We, members of the Karukinka association founded in 2014, have brought together enthusiasts from different worlds to offer you the unique opportunity to go beyond the grandiose landscapes that make up the daily life of our sailing courses.
+We, members of the Karukinka association founded in 2014, have brought together enthusiasts from different worlds to offer the unique opportunity to go beyond the grandiose landscapes that make up the daily life of sailing.
 Researcher and founder of Karukinka, Lauriane Lemasson has been studying and exploring these wild places steeped in history since 2011, encouraging us to increasingly respect and discover the knowledge of those who preceded us there.
-With this unique expertise, we have taken the step of introducing you to all facets of these places, with her and a crew of enthusiasts.
+With this unique expertise, we have taken the step of introducing our members to all facets of these places, with her and a crew of enthusiasts and volunteers.

 We organize various activities throughout your stay such as hiking and fishing.
 If you have specific requests (e.g. organization of shipping, access to places requiring special authorizations) the Karukinka association can also support you in carrying out these projects, whether at the logistical or administrative levels and with the Chilean and/or Argentinian local authorities.